 - $7.75 million settlement in favor of the State of Arkansas in deceptive trade practices action against Ortho-McNeil-Janssen and Johnson & Johnson (attorneys’ fees & expenses $2 million);

-- Rob was the lead briefing attorney for co-lead counsel in In re Seroquel Products Liability Litigation, MDL 1769, in the United States District Court for the Middle District of Florida; the Seroquel litigation resulted in hundreds of millions of dollars in settlements for Seroquel patients;
+- Rob was the lead briefing attorney for co-lead counsel in In re Seroquel Products Liability Litigation, MDL 1769, in the United States District Court for the Middle District of Florida;

 - Pursued to successful resolution deceptive trade practice cases against major drug manufacturers on behalf the states of Arkansas, Mississippi, New Mexico, and South Carolina;